DeepC004/blockchain-assignment-1/README.md

 </ol>

 ## Objective
-This assignment focuses on implementing blockchain(Delegate Proof of Stake) for maintaining land records<br>
+This assignment focuses on implementing blockchain for maintaining land records.
+The consensus algorithm used is Delegated Proof of Stake(DPoS).<br>

 <h2>Implementation</h2>
 <ul>
 <li>All the methods are defined in blockchain.py and the API routes in app.py</li>
+<li>The DPoS consensus algorithm is defined in blockchain.py file.</li>
 <li>The merkle.py consists all the functions required to produce merkle root (https://github.com/Tierion/pymerkletools)</li>
 </ul>